Slicer/SlicerLungCTAnalyzer/README.md

 <br>

 <b>Details</b><br>
-Lung segmentation can be archieved bei either placing a few markups on the lung or using a deep learning lung and lobe segmentation algorithm.
+Lung segmentation can be archieved by either placing a few markups on the lung or by using a deep learning lung and lobe segmentation algorithm (see below).
 A sensitive and manually assisted growcut airway segmentation is supported.
-The Lung Analyzer uses freely definable threshold ranges to identify five regions of interest: "Bulla/emphysema","Inflated","Infiltrated", "Collapsed" and "Lung Vessel".
+The Lung Analyzer uses thresholding and grow from seeds to identify five regions of interest: "Bulla/emphysema","Inflated","Infiltrated", "Collapsed" and "Lung Vessel".
-Segments are generated using 3DSlicer's segment editor "Threshold" and "Grow from Seeds" function.
-The volume of each segment is calculated by using 3DSlicer's "Segment statistics" function.
+The volume of each segment is calculated by "Segment statistics".
-The results are then superimposed to the CT 2D views in standard colors: "Bulla" = black, "Inflated" = blue, "Infiltrated" = yellow, "Collapsed" = pink and "Vessel" = red.
+The results are then superimposed to 2D views in standard colors: "Bulla" = black, "Inflated" = blue, "Infiltrated" = yellow, "Collapsed" = pink and "Vessel" = red.
 In addition, spatial reconstruction (3D) of the diseased lung segments is available.
 The total results of the segmentation include:<br>
 <br>
 <i>Total lung volume (100%)<br>